Thu, 11 Oct 2018

 The information provided to Mr Darnley that he would have to wait four or five hours was clearly wrong and misleading and it was negligent of an average competent and well-informed receptionist to give him that information.

-Finally, the Supreme Court also overturned the decisions of the trial judge and the Court of Appeal that Mr Darnley’s actions in leaving A & E without telling anyone broke the chain of causation.
+Finally, the Supreme Court also overturned the decisions of the trial judge and the Court of Appeal that Mr Darnley’s actions in leaving A and E without telling anyone broke the chain of causation.

 Those findings, as Lord Lloyd-Jones pointed out, completely overlooked the factual findings made by the trial judge that: